Corvix — Design Specification¶

 |

-Calls GitHub dismiss API and marks the local record dismissed. |
+Calls GitHub dismiss API and marks the local record dismissed for the account-scoped notification. |

 The SPA auto-refreshes every 15 seconds, populates a dashboard selector from /api/snapshot, and renders grouped tables in a responsive layout.